 debrief/wintering

 On January 18th of this year, I baked banana bread and in the hour it takes in the oven, I left for a Bryant Park stroll.
-It’s difficult to go on a walk at night in the middle of January in New York without the warmth of freshly baked goods to come home to, or anything else that might give you such a feeling.
+It’s difficult to go on a walk at night in the middle of January in New York without the warmth of freshly baked goods to come home to, or anything else that might give you a similar feeling.
 A hot shower or a hot chocolate are both good alternatives.
-On the 24th, I walked to Central Park to romantically read and journal but ended my journal entry before turning back home with, “I want to put my glove back on so.
+On the 24th, I walked to Central Park to romantically read and journal but turned back home after the last line of my entry, “I want to put my glove back on so.
 Bye!”

-Living in Bushwick, it is impossible–at least as somewhat of a sane person–to walk to either of those parks.
+Living in Bushwick now, it’s impossible–at least as somewhat of a sane person–to walk to either of those parks.
 Realistically, there are no good parks to walk to here.
 There are days when I realize I haven’t left the apartment all day and with no particular craving to walk amongst the buildings, I go up to the roof.

 It was there that I first noticed a flock of birds.
 The birds follow each other, changing directions, glistening as the lighter bottoms of their bodies become visible instead of the dark gray of their tops.
 They repeat this motion, catching sunlight and wind, every day, for what seems like all day, within the same mile of this city.
 I don’t know much about birds but I figure they like where they are, they have what they need, and their flock protects them.
 I find their behavior strange yet beautiful, so I hope I don’t stop seeing them as I will have to forever wonder where they went.
 It is winter and they are still here, so I doubt anything could drive them away now.
 However, I will leave for California for a couple weeks next month.
 I am not so resilient.